India Cultural Immersion Program

 India, an ancient seat of alternative healing and spiritual traditions, offers a great setting for an immersion program for mental health professionals who are intent on enhancing cross-cultural and international competencies, particularly with an eye towards better serving the needs of the South Asian communities.

 The California School of Professional Psychology (CSPP) offers its India Immersion Program in Chennai, India, every other year.
 Chennai is a city often called the cultural capital of Southern India for its deep-rooted traditions and long heritage.
-The most recent program took place and the next available program will be in January 2017.
+The next available program will be in January 2017.

 Typically, the Chennai program includes a rich blend of activities, lectures, explorations and dialog and interaction with the community.
 In 2013, CSPP students: